-historically contingent causal effects that arise even when the exclusion restriction holds; that is, the results of time-varying shocks interacting with $x_i$ or $d_i^{m.8}$ Both types of interactions play an important role in history, as AJR have elegantly shown in their work.
+Interactions with z_i^m would represent a dynamic violation of the exclusion restriction, and thus spurious causal effects.
+We focus on the cases of historically contingent causal effects that arise even when the exclusion restriction holds, that is, the results of time-varying shocks interacting with x_i or d_i^m .7 Both types of interactions play an important role in history, as AJR have elegantly shown in their work.

-3.2.
-The causal effect of European colonialism
+3.2 The Causal Effect of European Colonialism

-Acemoglu et al. (2002) - "Reversal of fortune: geography and institutions in the making of the modern world income distribution" - is one of the laureates' most influential papers.
+Acemoglu et al. (2002), "Reversal of Fortune: Geography and Institutions in the Making of the Modern World Income Distribution," is one of the laureates' most influential papers.
 This paper documents that, among countries that were colonized by European powers, those that had the highest population density prior to European arrival (and thus were more economically developed at that time) had lower incomes in the late 20th century - a "reversal of fortune" occurred since European arrival.

-This paper simply could not be understood in terms of a simple model linking historical variation to contemporary outcomes, even if that variation were exogenous.
-Suppose, in our empirical framework above, that $x_i^h$ is historical population density, and suppose that it was shaped by random geographical variation, such as climate, agricultural suitability, or ruggedness, $z_i^h$ .
-In this hypothetical case, could one interpret the contemporary variation in income as the causal effect of historical population density (the second-stage estimate)?
+This paper simply could not be understood in terms of a simple model linking historical variation to contemporary outcomes - even if that variation were exogenous.
+Suppose, in our empirical framework above, that x_i^h is historical population density, and suppose that it was shaped by random geographic variation, such as climate, agricultural suitability, or ruggedness, z_i^h .
+In this hypothetical case, could one interpret the contemporary variation in income as the causal effect of historical population density (the second stage estimate)?
 Or of geography (the reduced form)?
 We would argue not.

 As Acemoglu et al. (2002) show, geography and pre-colonial population density have effects that fundamentally change over time after the shock of European arrival.
 The effect of geography of a certain type (e.g., a warmer climate) on development outcomes may have been positive prior to European arrival.
-However, colonial institutions (an intermediate outcome $d_i^m$ ) were introduced in a manner associated with pre-colonial population density and societal institutions found by European colonists.
+However, colonial institutions (an intermediate outcome d_i^m) were introduced in a manner associated with pre-colonial population density and societal institutions found by European colonists.
 This reshaped the effects of historical population density on contemporary development.
-In particular, more extractive institutions were introduced precisely where initial geography was more favorable to pre-colonial development and where population density was highest.
-This means that geography may have had both persistent, positive causal effects on economic development prior to colonial arrival and in the first centuries of the colonial era, and negative effects afterwards.
-Indeed, time-series evidence in the paper (see their figure IV) suggests persistence on through the 18th century.
+In particular, more extractive institutions were introduced precisely where initial geography was more favorable to pre-colonial development and population density was highest.
+This means that geography may both have had persistent, positive causal effects on economic development prior to colonial arrival and in the first centuries of the colonial era, and negative effects afterwards.
+Indeed, time-series evidence in the paper (Figure IV) suggests persistence up through the 18th century.